 Brilliantly Bold: Black & White Paintings by Sharon Cummings

-This week’s featured painter is Sharon Cummings, a Florida-based artist whose series of black and white paintings are absolutely incredible.
+This week’s featured painter is Sharon Cummings, a Florida-based artist whose series of abstract black and white paintings are absolutely incredible.

 In fact, as soon as I saw Sharon’s work I loved it, and decided to mention the three things that make this particular series of hers especially good.